akaraspt/tl_paper/README.md

       * xx

 ## Hyper-parameter selection and cross-validation
+You need to install all modules to run this example.
 * xxx ⚠️Hi Akara, if this part is in another repo, please link it

 ## Generative Adversarial Network
+You only need to install TensorFlow to run these examples.
 * DCGAN
   * [TensorFlow Implementation](https://github.com/carpedm20/DCGAN-tensorflow)
   * [TensorLayer Implementation](https://github.com/zsdonghao/dcgan)